 The first king of Hawaii and first person to unite the Hawaiian archipelago was King Kamehameha I. He was born on the northwest tip of the largest Hawaiian island, near the ancient Mo’okini Heiau (temple).
 The road to get there is rough, and you will have to hike to the birthplace site, but for history lovers, it can’t be missed!

 Want more royal history?

-Check out my post all about the Big Island’s Royalty!
+Check out my post all about the Island of Hawai’i’s Royalty!